 Note: Data may not add due to rounding or disclosure limitations.
 Data are presented using NAICS.

-Sources: The two primary sources are the U.S. Department of Labor, Bureau of Labor Statistics and the U.S. Department of Commerce and the Bureau of Economic Analysis.
+Sources: The two primary sources are the New York State Department of Labor and the U.S. Department of Commerce and the Bureau of Economic Analysis.